AjayTomar3342/MSR-Assignment-2/README.md

 To run this project, you will need

-Python IDE (Jupyter Notebook or PyCharm), Python3+ must be installed on the system.
+Python IDE (Jupyter Notebook or PyCharm-In Case of Alternative Process) Python3+ must be installed on the system.

 Execute the below commands in the terminal based on your OS
 ```